tam159/tam159/README.md

 ## 📝 Writing

+- [Road to Lakehouse - Part 3: Data Analytics with Generative AI][spark-ai]
-- [9 Methods to Enhance the Performance of a LLM RAG Application][llm-rag]
+- [9 Methods to Enhance the Performance of an LLM RAG Application][llm-rag]
 - [Road to Lakehouse - Part 1: Delta Lake data pipeline overview][lakehouse1]
 - [Road to Lakehouse - Part 2: Ingest and process data from Kafka with CDC and Delta Lake’s CDF][lakehouse2]
 - [ML workflow with Airflow, MLflow and SageMaker][ml-workflow]